 Researchers are also learning more about the Merkel cell polyomavirus (MCV), which has been found in nearly all MCC tumors.
 It’s not yet clear exactly how damage from UV light, infection with MCV, and changes in the body’s immune system might interact to cause MCC, but this is an active area of research.

-Prevention of MCC
+Prevention and early detection of MCC

 Most skin cancers, including many MCCs, can be prevented.
 The best way to reduce the number of skin cancers and the pain and loss of life from this disease is to educate the public, especially parents, about skin cancer risk factors and warning signs.
 It’s important for health care professionals and skin cancer survivors to remind others about the dangers of excess UV exposure (both from the sun and from man-made sources such as tanning beds) and about how easily they can protect their skin from UV radiation.